 The Speldiburn Café was set up in 2016 by Bressay Development Ltd, a not-for-profit community group managed by volunteers who refurbished the former school canteen with funding help from Shetland Islands Council and Awards For All.

-Bressay Development Ltd has now run the café for a full year with the help of a dedicated team of paid staff and volunteers.
+Bressay Development Ltd run the café with the help of a dedicated team of paid staff and volunteers.

 Named after a no-longer-visible burn which runs by the school, the Speldiburn was, in its time, well known to locals.
 A copy of the fiddle tune ‘the Speldiburn reel’, composed by the late Harry Tulloch, a Bressay fiddle player, is proudly displayed in the café.